Skip to main content

 Starter Kit Recommendation

 Many homebrew shops sell complete starter kits for $80-150.
-These include everything above plus your first recipe ingredients.
-Great value for beginners.
+These include the basics plus your first recipe ingredients, which reduces decision fatigue.

 The four essential brewing ingredients arranged artistically - a glass jar of golden malt extract, whole hop cones in a wooden bowl, a packet of brewing yeast, and a clear pitcher of filtered water, labeled with handwritten tags on a rustic wooden surface